 I never used to like cleaning my shower.
 It was a pain because I couldn’t simply wipe it down.
 First, I needed to pull out all the bottles and toiletries.
 Once I did that, I realized the bottoms of bottles were slimy and covered in mildew.
 Where to temporarily set these bottles without making more of a mess?

 Why did I need all this stuff, anyways?

 At the time, I had most things in a typical shower: shampoo, conditioner, body wash, face wash, shaving cream, special shaving cream, razor, maybe a second razor.
-Regular shampoo and body wash, even sulfate-free, over-dried my skin.
-Traveling was difficult, because everything needed to transfer to 4 oz bottles.
-And all of this was expensive! $7 a bottle for most of these items that I thought I needed.
+Regular shampoo and body wash, even the sulfate-free ones, constantly over-dried my skin.
+Traveling was difficult because everything needed to transfer to 4 oz bottles.
+And all of this was expensive! $7 a bottle for most of these items that I once thought I needed.

 As I ran out of these items, I would experiment with not replacing them.
 I tested substituting them with various natural products.
 I was curious to know if using a non-traditional shampoo would ruin my hair or make it less oily.
 During this transition period, I sometimes caved and purchased an item again.
 I usually regretted it and then continued my quest to figure out the least amount of items that I needed to properly shower.

 The good news is that it’s very little.

 After trying many natural shaving creams, different types of liquid soaps, and a range of bar soaps, here are the only 4 items that remain: